JWalshe86/cloud-tasks/README.md

   - `GET /tasks` - Retrieve all tasks
   - `PUT /tasks/{id}` - Update an existing task
   - `DELETE /tasks/{id}` - Delete a task

-- Use JDBC or an ORM like Hibernate to interact with the Azure SQL database.
+##### a.
+Exception Handling
+- Create a custom exception class (e.g., `TaskNotFoundException`).
+- Implement a global exception handler using `@ControllerAdvice`.
+- Modify the Task Service to handle exceptions appropriately.

+##### b.
+Unit Testing
+- Add dependencies for testing using JUnit and Mockito.
+- Create a test class for the TaskService to verify functionality.

 #### Step 3: Implement Notification Logic (Using AWS Lambda)
-- Create a Lambda function that checks for tasks that are overdue (for example, tasks that are not completed after a certain date).
+- Create a Lambda function that checks for tasks that are overdue.
 - Use the AWS SDK to send notifications (could be an email, for example) to users regarding overdue tasks.

 #### Step 4: Schedule the Lambda Function (Using CloudWatch)